Problem

 Conclusion

-Hardware security keys shift authentication from shared secrets to cryptographic device-based identity.
+Hardware security keys move authentication away from shared secrets.